 Sweden has a confused approach to harm reduction.
 It has draconian HIV disclosure laws and the highest rate of convictions for exposing other people to the risk of contracting HIV, but only recently introduced needle exchange programmes after the number of injecting drug users contracting HIV soared in one year.
 ‘Many Swedish politicians and decision-makers think that zero tolerance is the only acceptable approach,’ Westerlund said.
 ‘They are unwilling to do things that can be seen as contributing to make life easier for people who use drugs or are sex workers.’

 She argues that Sweden is very bad at dealing with marginalised groups.
 ‘We have created this great country from what used to be an extremely poor country 100 years ago.
-If you conform or make yourself part of the system, everything works perfectly fine but if you are a member of a minority or behave in a way that means the majority of the people don’t understand you, then it’s different.
+If you conform or make yourself part of the system, everything works perfectly fine but if you are a member of a minority or behave in a way that means the majority of the people don't understand you, then it's different.
 How can you be transgender or a sex worker, how can you make those life choices?’
-Mandatory sterilisation for transgender people who want to have their sex change recognised was only stopped last year.
+The forced sterilisation of transgender people was only stopped last year.

 Last summer, a sex worker was murdered by her former partner.
 ‘Petite Jasmine’ was involved in the Rose Alliance, RFSL and the Swedish association for sex education, and had spoken out against the 1999 law because of the stigma she believed it created.
 Jakobsson and Westerlund said she had lost custody of her children to an ex-husband with a record of violent behaviour because she was a sex worker.
 He stabbed her as she was visiting her children.
 ‘For me, Jasmine's death is a very clear case of stigma kills,’ Jakobsson said.